SirNdinya/Twitter-chatbot/README.md

 # Twitter-chatbot
-This repository is to heplp me create a twitter chatbot A chatbot project
+This repository is to help me create a twitter chatbot in python A chatbot project for a dummy!!!
 Though still a dummy but I've got this to do.